tri47/food-blog-AI-writer/README.md

 > python interactive_conditional_samples.py --top_k 40 --model_name YOURMODEL
 And enter your prompt and hit enter

-## Option 2: Deploy as an API on AWS EC2 instance
+## Option 2: Deploy as an API on an AWS EC2 instance
 The deployment option I used was [Cortex](https://www.cortex.dev/).
-It streamlineds the deployment process so you can specify the AWS resources to use in a single yaml file.
+It streamlineds the deployment process so you can specify the AWS resources to use in a single yaml file, and it will handle VPC and Load Balancer for you as well.

 The above site contains a tutorial on how to deploy and set up the API.
 However, I found the steps a bit confusing, especially when you want to deploy your own tuned model.